 Maybe someone else knows where to put the trash?
 You see some people throwing their plastic rubbish in the river.
 As you look more closely at the river bank, you see all the piled up trash.
 No surprise why the Bengawan, the river that once was the most beautiful asset of Solo, looks like it does today.

 I chose to do the Green Revolution 5.0 volunteering project in Indonesia because I wanted to learn more about the Indonesian culture, gain more knowledge about waste management and volunteer abroad.

-Being a volunteer in that project, I learned that the problem with waste management is mainly that people don’t seem to care about litter on the streets, it has become part of life, part of their surroundings.
-Most of them are not aware of the dangers of trash on the streets such as the spread of diseases or the blocking of sewage systems.
+Being a volunteer in that project, I learned that the problem with waste management is mainly that people don’t seem to care about litter.
+Trash on the streets, has become part of their life, part of their surroundings.
+Most of them are not aware of its dangers, like the spread of diseases or the blocking of sewage systems.

 It’s one of the reasons people tend to spend little money on or attention to proper waste management.
 But as the pressure on Solo’s landfill starts to increase (which already has been overloaded with trash for over 10 years), importance of the problem increases as well.
 Despite these aggravating issues, it seems people don’t want to take responsibility for the problems at hand.
 Or as someone in Solo put it: “it’s our culture, we cannot change it”.

-Plastic has been integrated so much into daily life, that it’s hard to think of a life without it.
-Then again, there is little time to wait for some miracle to change our behaviour, if we look at the impact of plastic on nature.
+Plastic is a big part of their daily lives, that it’s hard to think of a life without it.
+Then again, there is little time to wait for some miracle to change our behavior.
+If we look at the impact of plastic on nature, one thing is clear.
 Do it now!

 It might as well be something as easy as holding the drink that you order on the streets in your hand instead of using plastic bags to carry it.
 You always have a choice!